greatsharma/Custom-HaarCascade-FrontalFace/README.md

 # Custom-HaarCascade-FrontalFace
 A custom made haar cascade for frontal face using opencv.
+Three custom haar-cascades are made using different configurations.
+The first cascade is the default provided by OpenCV.

 ![](outputs/test.gif)